Sergei Sergeyev-Tsensky: Career

 He published his first works in 1898, and his first book Thoughts and Dreams in 1901.
 The latter contained poems with strong civic undertones.

-Reportedly, "after his discharge from the army, Sergeyev-Tsensky bought a plot of land in Alushta, the Crimea, and built a house on it.
-He would live there for the rest of his life, only leaving this beautiful corner for short trips to St. Petersburg and Moscow, and other places.
-He sent his stories to periodicals for publication.".

 In 1907, he published the novel Babayev, where he described revolutionary events in a provincial town.
 It was reportedly "later discovered that the story of the officer hero of the novel was actually the author's own experience in the revolution."

-Sergeyev had reportedly "virtually no friends among the popular writers of the day" and when, in 1906, Alexander Kuprin visited Alushta and sent a messenger to Sergeyev-Tsensky, Sergeyev "told the messenger that the letter was intended for his absent uncle."
-Kuprin, however, was standing nearby and made sure he spoke with Sergeyev.
-"Such behavior was typical of Sergeyev-Tsensky" and when staying in a famous St. Petersburg hotel known as a place where most of Russia's great writers had stayed, "Sergeyev-Tsensky put a notice on his door saying 'I'm never at home.'"

 During World War I, the author was again drafted into the army, but was put into the reserve because of his age.
 Little was heard from the writer during World War I and the following Russian Civil War with lean times forcing Sergeyev to sell off his possessions for food.
 A story goes that a neighbor who helped him milk a newly acquired cow soon became his wife, Khristina – a college graduate and a gifted pianist.

-The author turned to historical subjects in 1923, but with the communist rule, it became harder to write freely on any topic.
+The author turned to historical subjects in 1923, but with the new Soviet authorities, it became harder to write freely on any topic.
 With the rise of Maxim Gorky, however, who admired Sergeyev, things gradually improved.
-Reportedly, "in letter to Sergeyev-Tsensky, Gorky admitted that [although] they had differences in their attitudes to the human species [and] that Sergeyev-Tsensky did not have the respect for people that he, Gorky, felt, this did not prevent them from sharing many other basic feelings."
-Even with Gorky's support, however, "Sergeyev-Tsensky had difficulty adapting to Soviet reality and was, in particular, forced to rewrite some of his earlier works.".
+According to the opinion of Sergei Sossinsky, although "Sergeyev-Tsensky does not belong to Russia's top classical authors, he might have [been] if he had not had the misfortune of living half his life under Communist rule."

 The work of his life was Russia's Transfiguration which consisted of 12 novels, 3 stories and 2 studies.
 This work is reportedly comparable with Aleksandr Solzhenitsyn's Red Wheel.
 Both are monumental works dealing with the period before, during and after the revolution.
-Sergeyev-Tsensky, however, is, reportedly, "a better stylist than Solzhenitsyn, who keeps inventing non-existent Russian words [and while] both works are biased, Solzhenitsyn's bias is monarchist and self-imposed, while Sergeyev-Tsensky no doubt had to tread carefully to save his life and struggle with himself to appear pro-Soviet.".